 Initial Communities Input File

 This file contains the definitions of the initial community classes.
 Each active site on the landscape is assigned to an initial community class.
-The class specifies the tree species that are present along with the particular age classes that are present for each of those species.
+The class specifies the tree species that are present along with the particular age classes and biomass that are present for each of those species.

 Example File